cpdl1997/ifc1_algorithm/README.md

 * *Windows and Linux*: `conda create -n .\virtual_environment\alg4 python=3.11`
 When creating with conda, feel free to use pip therafter to install other packages - this is necessary as causal-learn and dowhy are not available on conda.

-> [!NOTE]
+---
+**NOTE**
-> It is recommended that you comment out the following packages first in your requirements.txt:
+It is recommended that you comment out the following packages first in your requirements.txt:
 1. tensorflow:
    - tensorboard==2.15.1
    - tensorboard-data-server==0.7.2